ArcticNomad/TaskManagerApp/README.txt

-this is project is about developing a new web application for managing project tasks and deadlines.
+asdthis is project is about developing a new web application for managing project tasks and deadlines.
 As part of the development process, you are tasked with creating a new repository on GitHub